suspect-devices/digithink/docs/buildnotes/nginx-server-build.md

 ```

 #### The fix.
-To fix this we correct the bad configuration file and reinstall the package.
+To fix this we correct the bad configuration file that was installed and reinstall the package.
+I could also have (dpkg -a --configure)d here.

 ```
 root@guenter:/etc/nginx# nano sites-available/default